codeborne/klite/docs/Comparisons.md

 to have stable transaction management when coroutines are used.
 "After" filters and decorators run before the first suspension, rendering them useless in async use cases.

+### Javalin

+Javalin also strives to be simple, but contains 7000 lines of code vs Klite's less than 1000.
+Also, it is blocking by design with no easy way to write coroutines.

 ### General

 All of the above lack logging/jdbc/transaction/migrations that most projects need.